Tiradito is a Peruvian take on sashimi, with a spicy citrus sauce. It's easy to prepare, light and with a wonderful chili kick!

 - Plus get more South American recipes in the archives.

-- 1/4 lb white fish as a chunk, ideally even in shape - I used hake loin
+- ¼ lb white fish 110g, as a chunk, ideally even in shape - I used hake loin

-- 1 tbsp aji amarillo paste fresh if you can find it
+- 1 tablespoon aji amarillo chili paste ( or better fresh if you can find it)

 - a little cilantro to decorate